Before You Begin

 Registration Policies, Procedures and Instructions

-Please enroll online using Workday Student.
+Please enroll online using Workday.
 The real-time functionality of online enrollment gives you the best opportunity to get the classes you want.
 Please remember that the course schedule is always subject to change; if a course is cancelled or rescheduled by the department after you have registered, the Registrar's Office will inform you by email.